shecodes4real/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+sets the permission to the file with no owner or group permission but others have